Updated August 28, 2020

 “Project 24 has been a total game changer for me.
 That timeline and their daily action steps are absolutely what I needed to move forward methodically.
 After spinning around in circles chasing various aspects of blog success, I have clarity and focus.
 I’m so thankful you posted about them.” ~Susan K.

 What is Project 24?

 Project 24 is a membership.
-You’ll get access to a library of courses, a member community plus other tools and resources.
+You’ll get access to a library of courses, an active member community, an exclusive podcast and other tools and resources.

 What will it help me with?

 It will teach you how to start a niche blog or YouTube channel from scratch.
 As the name suggests, the goal is to be making a full-time income within 24 months.

 Yes, if you do the work.
 Watch these testimonials (scroll down to the videos).

 Who is Project 24 best for?

 Beginners.
 If you are new to blogging or YouTube, the step-by-step approach is great.
 The advice is sound.
 The strategy is good.